joliet/joliet.github.io/_projects/kits-redesign-project.md

 ![](/images/kits/batch_prototype_step_1.png)

-Through testing I learned that users wanted to be able to sort the course results table by headers, and that a snack bar confirmation was needed on the main page to give the appropriate user feedback on the batch process status.
-This snack bar message would replace the final confirmation page in the original design.
+Through testing I learned that users wanted to be able to sort the course results table by headers, and that a confirmation message was needed at the end of the workflow to give the appropriate user feedback on the batch process status.
+This snack bar confirmation message would replace the final confirmation page in the original design.

 ![](/images/kits/demo-landscape.jpg)